yguitton/training-material/news/_posts/2024-12-19-community_page.md

 So here’s a huge **THANK YOU** to the GTN team for this spectacular gift! 🥳 You’ve truly embodied the spirit of user-centered design—not just for the scientists using Galaxy, but for those of us building it, too. 💖

 Here’s to an exciting 2024 full of growth, achievements, and community magic! 🎆

 #GratefulForGTN

+You can find this and other useful features in a [new tutorial collecting community resources]( {% link topics/community/tutorials/community_content/tutorial.md %} ).

-You can see an example from the Single-cell topic below:
+Finally, you can see an example from the Single-cell topic below:

 <iframe
     src="https://training.galaxyproject.org/training-material/topics/single-cell/community.html"